svictoreq/english-tenses/README.md

 > In September, I **will have been working** at my company for three years.

 Form: _`"will have been"`_ + `present participle (base +` _`"ing"`_`)`.

+For more examples, read [this article](https://www.ef.com/wwen/english-resources/english-grammar/future-perfect-continuous/) by EF.